Ryan Zimmerman

-Ryan Wallace Zimmerman (born September 28, 1984) is an American former professional baseball first baseman and third baseman who played 16 seasons for the Washington Nationals of Major League Baseball (MLB).
+Ryan Wallace Zimmerman (born September 28, 1984) is an American former professional baseball infielder who spent his entire 17-year Major League Baseball (MLB) career with the Washington Nationals.
 Zimmerman graduated from Kellam High School in Virginia Beach, Virginia, and played college baseball at the University of Virginia.
-He is nicknamed "Mr. National" as he had been a member of the team from the Nationals’ 2005 inaugural season through 2021; additionally, he was the team's first draft pick after the franchise's relocation from Montreal.
-Zimmerman was drafted in the first round as the fourth overall pick by the Nationals in the 2005 Major League Baseball draft.
-He is well known for his clutch hitting and walk-off hits.
-Zimmerman was primarily a third baseman before transitioning to first base in 2015.
+Nicknamed "Mr. National", he was selected in the first round as the fourth overall pick by the Nationals in the 2005 MLB draft and then played for the team from its 2005 inaugural season in Washington, D.C., through 2021.
+Known for his clutch hitting and walk-off hits, Zimmerman was primarily a third baseman before moving to first base in 2015.
+He was twice selected as an MLB All-Star, won one Gold Glove and two Silver Slugger awards, and was a World Series champion with the 2019 Nationals.